 Father and Son: A Team

 A father and son are a team.
 It starts when they are babies, and a dad will show his son his old yearbook and pictures of what he was like as a kid.
 As they grow older, a son will become his dad’s grocery shopping buddy or the one he shops with at Christmastime.
 A dad who loves Star Wars or football will count the days until he can introduce his son to his favorite things.
-It warms my heart to see my husband and our sons interact.
+It warms my heart to see my husband and our sons interact with each other.
 He shares his love with our daughter, but it is different when he sits with his sons.
-It’s as if he is trying to instill something into them that they can carry into adulthood and after he is gone.
+It’s as if he is trying to instill things in them that they can carry into adulthood, even after he is gone.

 Leaving a Legacy

 All three of my brothers felt it vital for a man’s name to live on.
 They each have named their sons after themselves.
 The other two have a junior.
 They are proud of the men they have become and want that to live on.
-It is touching to see those little boys and know they will be men like their fathers one day.
+It is touching to see those little boys and know that they will one day be men like their fathers.

 More than Games and Tools

-As a mother of sons, I have realized that they come to me when hurt or hungry and need to be nurtured.
+As a mother of sons, I have come to realize that they turn to me when hurt or hungry and need to be nurtured.
 If they need a puzzle solved or help with their homework, they go to their dad.
-When I pick them up from school and they have big news to share, they always want to call their dad.
-His affirmation and love are what make them tick.
-They need his guidance and help, and that makes my heart proud.
+When I pick them up from school, and they have big news to share, they always want to call their dad.
+His affirmation and love are what drive them.
+They need his guidance and help, and that fills my heart with pride.
 He is cultivating their minds and souls just the way he should.